 What is employee recognition?

-Employee recognition is to openly acknowledge the employees’ contributions and appreciate them for it.
-Recognition can take many forms.
-The organization needs to choose the right form of recognition program, for it is a key factor that drives employee engagement within the workplace, boosts productivity and employee retention; all of which has a significant impact on the success of the organization.
+Employee Recognition Definition: Employee recognition occurs when managers and leaders openly acknowledge employees’ contributions and appreciate them for it.
+Recognition can take many forms, and is a vital component of a business’s success.
+An organization needs to choose the right form of recognition program, as it is a key factor that drives employee engagement within the workplace and it boosts productivity and employee retention.

 People work for money but go the extra mile for recognition, praise and rewards.

 Why is Employee Recognition Important?